 Once the analyst has constructed the AERMOD input file and the hourly emission rate file for roadway and parking facility sources, the analyst can then import those files into AEDT which will combine the input with all the airport sources and execute AERMOD.
-Refer to the AEDT User Guide for more information on importing the .inp and .hre files associated with roadway, parking facility, and/or construction sources.
+Refer to section 9.8.2 of the AEDT2b User Guide for more information on importing the .inp and .hre files associated with roadway, parking facility, and/or construction sources.